 Design of components for strength will be subject to specific design by the suppliers.

 Interpolation between charts is permitted for intermediate values.
-Extrapolation outside the scope of the charts is not permitted without further input by a Chartered Professional Engineer whose area of expertise is Structural Engineering.
+Extrapolation outside the scope of the charts is not permitted without further input by a registered engineer.

 All construction is to comply with the NZBC and the appropriate New Zealand Standards.